salman13s/Bachelorarbeit/README.md

 Bachelorarbeit zum Thema AKS-Primzahltest

 # thesis
-1. the thesis contains a theoretical overview of the AKS-Algorithm
+1. the thesis contains a theoretical overview of the AKS-Algorithm(in German)
 2. it also contains the runtime analysis of each step of the AKS-algorithm(including plots)